taverianov/cloudlinux-documentation/docs/shared/control_panel_integration/README.md

 ```
 </div>

 1.2.
-In order to enable X-Ray support, the script output should return a representation of all domains on the server: a key-value object, where a key is a domain (or subdomain) and a value is a key-value object contains the owner name (UNIX users) and PHP interpreter configuration. **If you are extending the existing domains integration script, you just include the PHP configuration.**
+In order to enable X-Ray or AccelerateWP support, the script output should return a representation of all domains on the server: a key-value object, where a key is a domain (or subdomain) and a value is a key-value object contains the owner name (UNIX users) and PHP interpreter configuration. **If you are extending the existing domains integration script, you just include the PHP configuration.**

 PHP interpreter configuration for each domain is to be placed in the nested key-value object of the following format: